metaschema/oxyzen/README.md

 Most of the projects for the micro and the small business could be covered by a bunch of collections, given firebase's integrated login.
 I figured, if i was to use a document collections structure for a project I could as well benefit from the know factors of the data structure.

-Given, your db follows or can follow a "collectionS of documentS structure", this project is a javascript library meant to use with firebase in web applications.
+Given your db follows or can follow a "collectionS of documentS structure", this project is a javascript library meant to use with firebase in web applications.
 It enables some handy feat, with extreme ease of use:

 Recursive treeeness for all the documents in any collection.N<->N relations with metadata: